-The Flow-X manuals are written for a variety of readers:
+This Spirit^{IT} Flow-X reference manual is written for a variety of readers:

-- The application developer, who is interested in all details required to develop a complete flow measurement solution with a Flow-X product. - The Instrumentation engineer, who selects the appropriate flow computer model, assigns inputs and outputs and designs transmitter loops and flow computer functionality - A more generally interested reader, who investigates whether the capabilities and features of Flow-X will satisfy his/her project requirements.
+- The application developer, who is interested in all details required to develop a complete flow measurement solution with a Spirit^{IT} Flow-X product. - The Instrumentation engineer, who selects the appropriate flow computer model, assigns inputs and outputs and designs transmitter loops and flow computer functionality - A more generally interested reader, who investigates whether the capabilities and features of Spirit^{IT} Flow-X will satisfy his/her project requirements.